phalcon/documentation/docs/session.md

 $user->password = 12345;
 ```

 The bag accepts any [Phalcon\Session\ManagerInterface][session-managerinterface] implementation.
-As of 5.14.2 the DI container is captured from the manager only when the manager provides a `getDI()` method - the supplied [Phalcon\Session\Manager][session-manager] does - so managers implementing only the interface can be used as well.
+The DI container is captured from the manager only when the manager provides a `getDI()` method - the supplied [Phalcon\Session\Manager][session-manager] does - so managers implementing only the interface can be used as well.
 A container can always be assigned explicitly with `setDI()`, as shown above.

 !!! warning "NOTE"